 You want to start training your puppy immediately, or when your puppy is at least eight weeks old.
 Puppies can learn to wear a collar and begin to recognize praise at about 8 weeks and you can start teaching basic commands at 12 weeks.
 Since most puppies leave their mother when they are between 7 and 9 weeks old, you'll be able to start training the moment you bring your furbaby home.

 Your pup needs to learn right away that you are the leader of the pack.
-If you wait to teach your furbaby when they are older, you might have to break bad habits and show them new ones.
+If you wait to teach your furbabies when they are older, you might have to break bad habits and show them new ones.
 It's easier and quicker to teach pups when they are young and malleable.
-Whatever you do, do not reward undesirable behaviors and make sure you reward behaviors you do like.
+The easiest trick in the book of training your dog is to not reward undesirable behaviors and reward behaviors you like.